-Now that the FAA’s BasicMed medical examination checklist, which is included in AOPA’s Pilot & Physician’s Guide, and the AOPA Medical Self-Assessment Course are available, eligible pilots can complete the steps to be qualified under the new rules, but are not permitted to fly under BasicMed until the new rules take effect May 1, 2017.
+The FAA’s BasicMed medical examination checklist, which is included in AOPA’s Pilot & Physician’s Guide, and the AOPA Medical Self-Assessment Course are available online, and eligible pilots can complete the steps to be qualified under the new rules.

 Third class medical reform was signed into law on July 15, 2016 by the President, after being passed by the House and Senate a few days earlier.
 On January 10, the FAA published what is called a final rule, based on the legislation, and set May 1 as the date the regulations will be effective.

-Hundreds of thousands of pilots will benefit from BasicMed which will reduce the ineffective and burdensome government bureaucracy.
-AOPA has led the fight for these reforms, and we will be there to make sure the process will continue to run smoothly for years to come.
+Many thousands of pilots have benefitted from BasicMed which reduces the ineffective and burdensome government bureaucracy.
+AOPA has led the fight for these reforms, and we will make sure the process continues to run smoothly.

 No organization fights harder than AOPA to protect your freedom to fly.
 Winning battles like third class medical reform requires an enormous financial commitment from AOPA – a commitment that can’t be met with member dues alone.
 A contribution to our Aviation Advocacy Fund will help strengthen our freedom to fly for years and decades to come!